 It goes all too fast

 Wait, hang on.
 I’m getting ahead of myself.
-Of course most of you reading this are only part way there, but of course you know where you’re going.
-It’s not something you probably think about, weighed down as you are with diapers and bottles and the week’s groceries.
-There will be one day though when suddenly you are not going to be needed in the same way anymore.
-When you lean out of the car and say, “I’m off to do some shopping.
-Want to come too?”
-Nah, that’s ok mom.
-Think I’ll stay here.’
+Of course, most of you reading this are only part way there, but of course you know where you’re going.
+It’s not something you probably think about, weighed down as you are with diapers, bottles, and the week’s groceries.
+There will be one day, though, when suddenly you are not going to be needed in the same way anymore, when you lean out of the car and say, “I’m off to do some shopping.
+Do you want to come too?”
+“Nah, that’s ok, mom.
+I think I’ll stay here.”
 Nothing can quite prepare you for that moment.

 What can you do now to nurture eventual independence

 But the more we pander to children and act desperately to protect them from every bump, the more we render them unable to solve their own problems and the more emotionally fragile they become.
-We have legions of kids now in College who simply can’t cope with all the ups and downs that life entails.
+We have legions of kids now in college who simply can’t cope with all the ups and downs that life entails.
 Without mommy and daddy at the end of a cell phone to solve their problems for them, they are helpless.

-What we are witnessing is a breakdown of our children’s coping mechanisms and it starts, ironically enough because everyone’s trying to be the perfect parent, always available and hovering, always on watch.
-As a result children aren’t coping on their own terms.
-Teaching your children to one day be independent starts not when they enter orientation day at College but when they are sitting on your kitchen floor in a diaper, babbling nonsensically and sucking on a spoon.
+What we are witnessing is a breakdown of our children’s coping mechanisms, and it starts, ironically enough, because everyone’s trying to be the perfect parent, always available and hovering, always on watch.
+As a result, children aren’t coping on their own terms.
+Teaching your children to one day be independent starts not when they enter orientation day at college but when they are sitting on your kitchen floor in a diaper, babbling nonsensically, and sucking on a spoon.
 Each moment throughout the day, your children are faced with a challenge.
-Those challenges are little tiny ones at first, like how to reach a toy that’s beyond their immediate grasp or move to a more comfortable and advantageous spot but slowly those challenges become more demanding.
+Those challenges are little, tiny ones at first, like how to reach a toy that’s beyond their immediate grasp or move to a more comfortable and advantageous spot, but slowly, those challenges become more demanding.

 Baby needs to plant an image of you in their brain for stress relief

-You won’t be there for ever
+There’s no such thing as the perfect parent: You won’t be there for ever

-For more help with any kind of behaviour from multiple temper tantrums and hitting through to potty issues, visit my services page.
+For more help with any kind of behaviour from multiple temper tantrums and hitting to potty issues, visit my services page.